Shadcn Form

 Why this doesn't suck like other form libraries

 You've probably tried building forms in React before and wanted to give up.
-This actually works:
+This free shadcn form actually works in your Next.js applications:

 - Fast - React Hook Form doesn't re-render everything on every keystroke